 Just ahead was a man bent over a downed tree trunk, sawing away methodically.
 As I came up behind him, he turned with a start.

 “Sorry,” I said.

 I told him I was headed to Bear Creek Overlook.
 He gave me a puzzled look.
-“You can’t get there from here,” he told me.
+“You can’t get there from here,” he said.
 “The overlook trail is on the other side of the canyon.”